 We have a policy and process to identify securities in our investment portfolio for which we should recognize impairments.
 See Critical Accounting Policies-Evaluation of Other Than Temporary Impairments included in Management's Discussion and Analysis in our Annual Report on Form 10-K for the year ended December 31, 2016.
-During the three and six months ended June 30, 2017 and 2016, we recognized additional credit losses on residential mortgage backed securities on which we have previously recognized OTTI.
-During the three months ended June 30, 2017 and 2016, we recognized additional impairments of \$0.3 million and \$3.5 million, respectively, on an other asset backed security as sales of similar assets during the second quarters of 2017 and 2016 led us to conclude that the asset backing our security is worth less than our previous estimates.
-During the six months ended June 30, 2016, we recognized an OTTI of \$3.9 million in income on a corporate security issued by a Brazilian telecommunications company.
-Developments in 2016 led us to the conclusion that we will not be able to fully recover our amortized cost basis due to liquidity concerns.
-The other OTTI that we recognized in income during the three and six months ended June 30, 2016, on corporate securities and commercial mortgage backed securities were due to our intent to sell the securities, which were in an unrealized loss position at the reporting date.
+During the three month period ended September 30, 2017, we recognized an OTTI of \$0.3 million on a residential mortgage backed security that had not been previously impaired and during the three and nine month periods ended September 30, 2017 and 2016, we recognized additional credit losses on previously impaired residential mortgage backed securities.
+Several factors led us to believe the full recovery of amortized cost is not expected on the residential mortgage backed securities.
+During the nine months ended September 30, 2017 and 2016, we recognized additional impairments of \$0.3 million and \$3.5 million, respectively, on an asset backed security as sales of similar assets during the second quarters of 2017 and 2016 led us to conclude that the asset backing our security was worth less than our previous estimates.
+During the three months ended September 30, 2016, we recognized an OTTI of \$3.0 million related to a corporate security issued by a Brazilian metals and mining company as developments during this period led us to the conclusion that we will not be able to fully recover our amortized cost basis.
+During the nine months ended September 30, 2016, we recognized an OTTI of \$3.9 million on a corporate security issued by a Brazilian telecommunications company due to developments in 2016 that led us to the conclusion that we will not be able to fully recover our amortized cost basis due to liquidity concerns.
+The OTTI that we recognized during the nine months ended September 30, 2016 on commercial mortgage backed securities was due to our intent to sell the securities, which were in an unrealized loss position at the reporting date.

 Several factors led us to believe that full recovery of amortized cost is not expected on the securities for which we recognized credit losses and reclassified OTTI from accumulated other comprehensive income to net income.
 A discussion of these factors, our policy and process to identify securities that could potentially have impairment that is other than temporary and a summary of OTTI is presented in Note 3 to our unaudited consolidated financial statements in this Form 10-Q, which is incorporated by reference in this Item 2.